XFactorus/Otus_Diploma/README.md

 ## Install
 1. Clone the project and launch the DogsBreedDetector.xcodeproj project file
-2. Add Keys.plist file to the project, with the DogApiKey string key set to your API key from https://thedogapi.com/
+2. Add Keys.plist file to the project, with the *"DogApiKey"* string key set to your API key from https://thedogapi.com/
 3. Build and run the project.
 All required dependices will be connected automatically.

 ### References